Chris Francies

-Francies previously played for the New Orleans Saints and San Francisco 49ers.

 College career

 Francies attended the University of Texas at El Paso and was a student Major in Biology and a letterman in football.
 In football, he was a four-year letterman and a three-year starter.
 As a senior, he won third-team All-Conference USA accolades and was named the team's Offensive M.V.P. and as a junior, he was an All-Western Athletic Conference Honorable Mention selection.

 Professional career

 Green Bay Packers

 After playing two seasons with the Packers, Francies was released on August 25, 2008.

 New Orleans Saints

 Francies was signed to the practice squad of the New Orleans Saints on November 19, 2008.

 San Francisco 49ers

 Francies signed with the San Francisco 49ers on August 7, 2009.
 He was waived on August 30.